bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 {{ easy_image(src="view-manager", width=300, center=true) }}
 - Select a view to edit, and/or create, hide/show, or remove views as desired
     - Views can be imported from an external file, or exported to a file for sharing
-    - Clicking on the cog settings icon allows renaming a view, and determining whether the footer bar is shown or hidden/docked when Cockpit boots
+    - Clicking on the cog settings icon allows renaming a view, and determining whether the bottom bar is shown or hidden/docked when Cockpit boots
-        - It is always possible to toggle the current footer bar visibility using [Cockpit Actions](#cockpit-actions) (e.g. via a joystick button)
+        - It is always possible to toggle the current bottom bar visibility using [Cockpit Actions](#cockpit-actions) (e.g. via a joystick button)
 {{ easy_image(src="view-config", width=400, center=true) }}
 - The "Widgets in View" list allows